Home/Articles

 How Polarity Relates to Desire, Sex, and Lovemaking

 Sexual desire is not random.
-It's a function of polarity.
-When partners are energetically differentiated .
-One grounded and present, the other flowing and expressive .
-Desire arises naturally.
-It doesn't need to be manufactured.
+It is a function of polarity.
+When partners are energetically differentiated, one grounded and present, the other flowing and expressive, desire arises naturally.
+It does not need to be manufactured.

 Polarity vs. Therapy: Different Problems, Different Solutions